MohamedAboMousallam/cloud-linux-submission/README.md

 ```bash
 pytest -v
 ```
-## what is being tested in edge cases?
+## What is being tested in edge cases?
  Advanced Edge Cases Tests (5 tests)
     * Custom configurations: Non-standard ports, extended timeouts in `test_initialization_with_custom_port_and_timeout`
     * Callback flexibility: Command execution without output callbacks in `test_execute_with_no_output_callback`
     * Invalid parameters: Graceful handling of unsupported health check levels in `test_is_alive_with_invalid_level`
     * Boundary testing: Zero retry scenarios, empty check results in `test_reconnect_with_zero_retries`
     * Wrapper robustness: VMConnection behavior with no available health checks in `test_vm_connection_is_alive_with_zero_checks`
 ## Quick Start

 ```python